BorhanTheAnalyst/SuperStore-Sales-Dashboard-and-Forecast/README.md

-# SuperStore Sales Dashboard and Forecast
+# Power BI SuperStore Sales Dashboard and Forecast

 ## Overview
 This Power BI project focuses on analyzing sales data for a SuperStore.
 The project features: